emanieluu/aml_project/README.md

 # Molecules Properties Prediction

-This project is dedicated to molecular property prediction using Machine Learning Models, such as Random Forest, Graph Isomorphism Networks (GIN).
+This project is dedicated to molecular property prediction using Machine Learning Models, such as Random Forest, Graph Isomorphism Networks (GIN) and Graph Attention Transformers (GAT).

 ## Installation